brandonkal/linaria/docs/BENEFITS.md

 }
 ```

-Here the generated class name is unique and based on the hash of the file path.
+Here the generated class name is unique and based on the hash of the path.

 ### 2. Styles are in same file as the component